superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 rag.connect("prompt_builder.prompt",  "llm.prompt")
 ```

-The cherry on top is the `.draw` feature that let's us visualize the pipeline, illustrating how each component is connected and the flow of data through the pipeline.
-This is helpful for debugging and understanding the overall structure.
+So that we can visualize, understand, and debug the overall structure, we also add a `.draw` feature, which illustrates how each component is connected and the flow of data through the pipeline.

 ```python
 rag.draw("rag.png")
 ```

-As you can see, this creates an image file that maps out all the components and their connections, offering a clear overview of the entire pipeline process.
+As you can see below, `rag.draw` creates an image file, clearly mapping out the entire pipeline with all its components and connections.

 ![](../assets/use_cases/advanced_retrieval_augmented_generation/pipeline_graph.png)

 That's a lot of components!

-Let's write a query and try it out.
-We will be asking questions about my previous tutorials on Vector Hub: [An introduction to RAG](https://superlinked.com/vectorhub/retrieval-augmented-generation) and [scaling RAG for production with Ray](https://superlinked.com/vectorhub/scaling-rag-for-production).
+Now, let's try it out.
+Our example questions will query my previous tutorials on VectorHub: [An Introduction to RAG](https://superlinked.com/vectorhub/retrieval-augmented-generation) and [Scaling RAG for Production with Ray](https://superlinked.com/vectorhub/scaling-rag-for-production).

 ```python
 query = "Based on these articles, what are the dangers of hallucination?"